JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 The short answers are:

 1. [Ordinary vectorized code is fast, but not as fast as a hand-written loop](http://www.johnmyleswhite.com/notebook/2013/12/22/the-relationship-between-vectorized-and-devectorized-code/)
-  (assuming loops are efficiently compiled) because each vectorized operation generates a new temporary array and executes a separate loop, leading to a lot of overhead when multiple vectorized operations are combined.
+  (assuming loops are efficiently compiled, as in Julia) because each vectorized operation generates a new temporary array and executes a separate loop, leading to a lot of overhead when multiple vectorized operations are combined.